Food and Drug Administration Revitalization Act

 The Food and Drug Administration Revitalization Act was introduced by the 101st Congress of the United States.
 Senator Orrin G. Hatch was the chairperson sponsor of the federal revitalization amendment for the Food and Drug Administration.

+The FDA revitalization was orchestrated by Commissioner of Food and Drugs Dr. David Kessler in pursuant of the congressional authorization permissible by 101st Senate bill 845;